Tax Credits for Education Expenses - The American Opportunity Credit (AOTC)

 - 3. Must be enrolled at an eligible school as the Internal Revenue Code defines it.
 This means an accredited private, public, or proprietary university, college, vocational institution, or another post-secondary two or four year school that is eligible for participation in the U.S. Department of Education’s student aid programs.
 Enrollment is not required to be in consecutive academic periods.
 If education expenses are deducted as an itemized deduction on the taxpayer’s Schedule A or C, the taxpayer can’t also claim the credit.

-Expenses That Qualify
+Expenses That Qualify for AOTC

 Expenses qualifying for the tax credit include both fees and tuition (less any grants and scholarships) that are reported using Form 1098T, equipment, supplies, and books required to take the classes.
 For AOTC only required equipment does not need to be purchased from the institution itself - it can be acquired from private companies as well.
 Note that room & board does not qualify as an expense eligible for the credit.
 It is also required that qualifying expenses are reduced by any tax free benefit paid by the employer, any veterans assistance for education, and generally any other amount that is excluded from income (tax free) besides inheritance, bequests, gifts, and devices.

 It is acceptable for expenses to be paid out of Coverdell ESAs as well as Section 529 accounts, and from borrowed money.
 If a lender sends money to the educational institution directly, the student account must be credited before the funds are considered paid.
 If an amount is prepaid for the period starting January 1 - March 15 of the following year, the credit is taken during the tax year the course is taken.
 A case recently before the IRS Tax Court (Lucas Matthew McCarville, TC Summary Opinion 2016-14) ruled that expenses a student paid during December of 2011 for classes beginning in February of 2012 are disallowed for the 2011 tax year.